-JQM provides a library named jqm-tst which allows tests that will run a single job instance in a stripped-down version of an embedded JQM engine requiring no configuration.
+JQM provides a library named jqm-tst which allows tests that will run a single job instance in a stripped-down synchronous version of an embedded JQM engine requiring no configuration.
 The engine is destroyed immediately after the run.
+Single job instance also has for consequence that if your job enqueues new execution requests these will be ignored.

-An example taken from JQM owns unit tests:
+An example taken from JQM's own unit tests:

 '''

 @Test

 public void testOne()

 {

 JobInstance res = com.enioka.jqm.test.JqmTester.create("com.enioka.jqm.test.Payload1").addParamet

 Assert.assertEquals(State.ENDED, res.getState());

-}

 '''